Flexacoin (FXC) Price Reaches $0.0061 on Top Exchanges

-Flexacoin (FXC) traded flat against the U.S. dollar during the 24-hour period ending at 8:00 AM Eastern on April 29th.
-One Flexacoin coin can now be bought for approximately $0.0061 or 0.00000026 BTC on major cryptocurrency exchanges.
-In the last seven days, Flexacoin has traded flat against the U.S. dollar.
-Flexacoin has a market cap of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
+Flexacoin (FXC) traded flat against the dollar during the 1 day period ending at 19:00 PM Eastern on April 30th.
+One Flexacoin coin can now be purchased for $0.0061 or 0.00000026 BTC on popular cryptocurrency exchanges.
+Flexacoin has a total market cap of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
+Over the last seven days, Flexacoin has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.